Modern Antennas and Microwave Circuits -- A complete master-level course: Coordinate system and time-harmonic fields

 In this book we will assume that all currents, voltages and electric and magnetic field components have a sinusoidal time variation.
 The instantaneous time-domain electric field $\vec{\cal E}$ is now related to a complex electric field $\vec{E}$ according to:

-where $\varphi_0$ is the phase of the complex electric field $\vec{E}(\vec{r})$, $\omega=2\pi f$ is the angular frequency, $f$ is the frequency of operation and $Re[]$ denotes the real part of the complex variable.
-The electric field $\vec{E}(\vec{r})$ in the space-frequency domain can now be expressed in terms of spherical coordinates:
+where $\omega=2\pi f$ is the angular frequency, $f$ is the frequency of operation and $Re[]$ denotes the real part of the complex variable.
+The electric field $\vec{E}(\vec{r})$ in the space-frequency domain (phasor formulation) can now be expressed in terms of spherical coordinates:

+where $\varphi_{r}$, $\varphi_{\theta}$, $\varphi_{\phi}$ are the phases of the spherical components of the complex electric field.
+By combining \ref{eq:timeharmonic1} and \ref{eq:coordinatendefinitie} we can write the time-domain electric field $\vec{\cal E} (\vec{r},t)$ in terms of the space-frequency domain components:

+where we omitted the $(\vec{r})$ dependence of the amplitudes and phases of the field components to simplify the notation.